 You don’t give up the right to sue a company that provided you with a defective product just because you are a member of the U.S. military.
 You have the same right as every American to protect your legal recovery.

 Call us today to schedule your free, no-obligation with our experienced attorneys.
-We welcome you to any of our Midwest offices, including our Cedar Rapids, Des Moines, and Quad Cities, Iowa offices, or we will be happy to come to you.
+We welcome you to any of our Midwest offices, including our Cedar Rapids, Des Moines, and Davenport, Iowa offices, or we will be happy to come to you.